 10. Kanye West ft.
 CyHi The Prynce and Teyana Taylor — “Christmas in Harlem”

 Anything Kanye West undertakes is rarely underrated.
 But this G.O.O.D Music lead track is forgotten around the holidays.
 It is not a Ye song without a soul sample, hence 23-year-old Hit-Boy interpolated The Brothers Johnson’s “Strawberry Letter #23," Marvin Gaye’s “Ain’t Nothing Like The Real Thing,” and “Mercy Mercy Me (The Ecology)” to create a merry masterpiece.
-CyHi The Prynce's cadences paired with Teyana Taylor’s hook fits like a glove that’s needed to brace against this New York bureau’s cold weather.
+CyHi The Prynce's cadences paired with Teyana Taylor’s hook fits like a glove that’s needed to brace against this New York neighborhood’s cold weather.

 Featured Image: Matt Ho